sbhavani/dgx-spark-playbooks/README.md

 This repository contains step-by-step tutorials for NVIDIA DGX Spark devices.
 Each playbook walks users through installing and configuring specific tools or workflows.

+If you are looking to publish playbooks for an external partner, please read [this doc](https://docs.google.com/document/d/1DijoD19mLZzRCC5mD9rNzzAuqqh_k7TbVYbg4g2MZaA/edit?tab=t.0) first.

 ## Quick Start

 Want to create a new playbook?
 Here's the simple process: